PapersOfMathieuNls/clever-commit/combined.md

 As future work, we want to build a feedback loop between the users and the clusters of known buggy commits and their fixes.
 If a fix is never used by the end-users, then we could remove it from the clusters and improve our accuracy.
 We also intend to improve CLEVER to deal with generated code.
 Moreover, we will investigate how to improve the fixes proposed by CLEVER to add contextual information to help developers better assess the applicability of the fixes.

-# Reproduction Package

-For security and confidentiality reasons we cannot provide a reproduction package that will inevitably involve Ubisoft's copyrighted source code.
-However, the CLEVER source code is in the process of being open-sourced and will be soon available at https://github.com/ubisoftinc.

 \begin{acks}
 We are thankful to the software development team at  Ubisoft for their participations to the study and their assessment of the effectiveness of CLEVER.